pnkraemer/diffeqzoo/README.md

 _So, what was the initial condition of the restricted three-body problem again?_

-``diffeqzoo`` delivers all ODE test problems in one place.
+``diffeqzoo`` delivers all differential equation test problems in one place.
 It works with numpy and jax.

 **Features include**